cmorriss/home-automation/README.md

 UI is written in Typescript and built on the Angular 2 and Ionic frameworks.

+# Installing

+To install the server, run `gradle distTar` and take the distribution file under `build/distributions/home-automation-server-<version>.tar` and untar it in a directory like `/usr/lib`.

+To add the UI to it, make sure you have `npm` installed.
+Install Ionic by running `npm install -g ionic`.
+Build the UI by running `ionic build --engine=browser`.
+Finally, copy the files under the `ui/www` directory to wherever you untarred the home-automation-server build in a new `app` directory.

+Crank it up by running `bin/home-automation-server`.

 # FAQ
 **Why didn't you use OpenHab2 or some other automation server that already does this?**